core-wg/draft-dns-over-coap/draft-lenders-dns-over-coap.md

 With responses large enough to be fragmented, it's best practice for servers to set an ETag anyway.
-As specified in {{!RFC7252}} and {{!RFC8132}}, if the response associated with the ETag is still valid, the response MUST use the "2.03 Valid" code and MUST NOT carry any payload.
+As specified in {{!RFC7252}} and {{!RFC8132}}, if the response associated with the ETag is still valid, the response uses the "2.03 Valid" code and consequently carries no payload.

 ### Examples